kozyilmaz/blocky/README.md

 true
 ```

-Now contract is rady for interaction
+Now contract is ready to be used
 ```
 > store
 {